 For non-sloped, modified or asphalt roofs.
 You want to focus your attention on the roof seams and flashings for any signs of a leak.
 You usually won’t see any roof penetration’s allowing water in on non-sloped roofs because the roof membrane is either torch applied, or glue adhered to the surface so there are no air pockets or space between the membrane and roof decking.
 Once the leak is located you can use fiberated tape and roof cent to sure up the aria.
 This article I found on Roofing Coculater.com goes over the process.
 Flat roof repair

 As always if you find yourself needing assistance Please don’t hesitate to contact us.
 We are here to help.
+We have the knowledge and experience with the best troubleshooters in the business.
 410-327-7663

 DIY Roof Replacement Vs Professional Roofing Replacement